 Infections can also lead to falls.

-Infections can lower your blood pressure, leaving you lightheaded, dizzy, weak and/or fatigued.
+Interestingly, infections can lower your blood pressure, leaving you lightheaded, dizzy, weak and/or fatigued.
 And in elderly patients with dementia, an infection can also increase confusion.
 Certainly, hospital patients with infections have an increased risk of falling.

 Although it’s uncertain how frequently infections lead to falls, experts estimate that overall, 20-45% of falls are due to infections.
 Interestingly, a study of emergency room patients found high rates of infection among the patients who had fallen.